surge-synthesizer/surge/README.md

 In spring 2021, after the release of Surge 1.9, the Surge team embarked on a plan to replatform Surge as a JUCE plugin.
 There are a variety of reasons for this choice, including the difficulty of maintaining hand wrappers aroudn VST3, AU and LV2 and limitations in the VSTGUI framework.

-As such *If you want to build Surge 1.9 or earlier, you need to check out the repo on a branch.* **Document This Post Merge**
+As such, if you are looking to build Surge in the 1.9 family, you need to use the github branch `classic` (for the head of the code; although it has no diffs since 1.9 of note) or the tag `release_1.9.0` to build exactly the 1.9 release.

 This README serves as the root of developer documentation for Surge.